carlpulley/validated-config/README.md

     }
 }
 ```
-Here, package `cakesolutions.config.secure` is responsible for loading and parsing our configuration files.
+Here, package `cakesolutions.example` is responsible for loading and parsing our configuration files.

 As first reported by [@tpolecat](https://gist.github.com/tpolecat/a5cb0dc9adeacc93f846835ed21c92d2) and discussed further in
 [Enforcing invariants in Scala datatypes](http://www.cakesolutions.net/teamblogs/enforcing-invariants-in-scala-datatypes), the use of an sealed abstract case class